Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 #### Bugs or problems

-* Error in console for (index):1 ;

-- "Unchecked runtime.lastError: The message port closed before a response was received."
+* Error in console for (index):1 with message ("Unchecked runtime.lastError: The message port closed before a response was received.")  -In conversations with tutors, they said it's some type of bug for the <!DOCTYPE html> that can't be solved.

-Apperently, as to my undersanding, its some type of bug for the <!DOCTYPE html>.
-I do not know how to solve the issue.
-Tutors said its a bug.

-- Since JSHint react on => in leaflet, I get an error message "(=>) only available in ES6 (use 'esversion: 6')" So I have to add "// jshint esversion:6" in the JavaScript files.
+* Error message ( "=> only available in ES6 (use 'esversion: 6')" ) in JSHint when => is used in Leaflet, I have to add "// jshint esversion:6" in the JavaScript files for JSHint to ignore the error.

 - Also the letter "L" used for Leaflet, throught a warning of "undefined".